Lunarixus/pyrobud/README.md

 for help or general discussion regarding the bot.
 You may also [open an issue on GitHub](https://github.com/pyrobud/pyrobud/issues) for bugs, suggestions, or anything else relevant to the project.

+For kdrag0n's benefit it is probably best that those using Windows should not report
+their bugs directly to kdrag0n as it is not officially supported.